 As there is no food service in Elk Island (other than at the golf course’s clubhouse), we highly recommend you bring some food with you into the park.
 Thankfully, there are plenty of fantastic spots for a picnic, including near the beach, the playground, the iconic Red Chairs or even the campground.
 Just remember, your food is for humans only… don’t feed the wildlife!

 Join an Elk Island National Park Interpretive Program

 Run by Parks Canada interpreters, joining an interpretive program at Elk Island National Park is an amazing way to learn about the park and the plants and animals that call it home.
 There are plenty of programs to choose from both on weekdays and on weekends in the warmer months, including ones about bison conservation, archeological digs, why beavers are called “ecosystem engineers”, and so much more.

 Kids will love the “daily discoveries”, as you never know what the afternoon’s adventures will hold.
 Our favourite program in Elk Island National Park?
 Definitely the evening programs around the campfire, where you can hear stories about the rise and fall of bison or about the stars above.
 Make sure to arrive early in order to secure a spot!

 Grab Your Bike and Cycle the Trails

-For an amazing way to see the park and get some exercise in as well, try cycling in Elk Island.
+For an amazing way to see the park and get some exercise as well, try cycling in Elk Island.
 As there are paved roads and speed limits of 40km, it makes for an enjoyable ride.
 You can also go off-road, with a few trails such as Moss Lake Loop and the Shirley Lake Trail being popular choices.
-Make sure you’re up to date with bison safety, and always try to stay at least 100m from any of the bison you may encounter along your route.
+Make sure you’re up to date with bison safety and always try to stay at least 100m from any of the bison you may encounter along your route.

 Stargaze and Maybe See the Northern Lights